A war of traditional art vs digital art has been long waging since digital art has come into existence?

 Digital Art: Pros And Cons Of The Modern Art

-There are no paintbrushes, no canvas, no clay, or any physical tools in the world of digital art.
+But don’t you see, there are no paintbrushes, no canvas, no clay, or physical tools in the world of digital art.

 There are just 0s and 1s in the program that defines artwork on your screen.